dubschro/odroid-n2/README.md

 # ODROID N2 Resources / Guide
-This repo and this README.md provide the recipie and utilities I use on my ODROID N2+ to run modern arch (arch arm port) with.
-I'm sure this information can help you get other distribitions working with mainline linux and u-boot as well, but be aware that this guide specifically provides instructions for Arch Linux Arm.
+This repo and this README.md provide the recipie and utilities I use on my ODROID N2+ to run modern arch (arch arm port) with.  **There is also a prebuilt SDCARD image I created from following the recipe.**  I'm sure this information can help you get other distribitions working with mainline linux and u-boot as well, but be aware that this guide specifically provides instructions for Arch Linux Arm.
 Everything except the overclocking should be the same for an